elifzorlu/DSA-210-Term-Project/README.md

    - Import daily Excel records into a Pandas DataFrame and preprocess the data by handling missing values and standardizing units.

 2. **Visualization**
-   - Use scatter plots, heatmaps, and time series plots to explore relationships between variables.
+   - Use scatter plots, heatmaps, and boxplots, histograms to explore relationships between variables.
    - Examples include:
       - Heatmap showing correlations between all variables
-     - Scatter plot of sleep quality vs. maximum focus duration
+     - Scatter plot of sleep quality vs. maximum focus duration etc.
-     - Time series plot comparing performance trends over the months
+     - Boxplot of listened to music vs. no music's impact on undisrupted focus duration etc.
+     - Histogram of caffeine intake vs. undisrupted focus duration etc.

 3. **Hypothesis Testing**
-   - Test hypotheses like:
+   - Test the hypothesis:
-     - **H₀**: Daily habits have no effect on the duration of my maximum undisrupted focus.
+     - **H₀**: None of the daily life variables have a statistically significant effect on the duration of my daily maximum undisrupted focus.
-     - **Hₐ**: One or more daily variables significantly impact the length of my maximum undisrupted focus.
+     - **Hₐ**: At least one of the daily life variables has a statistically significant effect on the duration of my daily maximum undisrupted focus.
    - Run regression analysis to identify the strongest predictors of maximum undisrupted focus duration performance.
+This will help assess which daily life variables (e.g., sleep quality, caffeine intake, stress level, etc.) most strongly influence the duration of focus.
-   - Test for interaction effects between variables (e.g., sleep quality × caffeine intake).
+   - Test for interaction effects between variables (e.g., sleep length × caffeine intake).
+   - Individually check each variable’s relationship with daily maximum undisrupted focus duration.
+We will look at each variable, such as sleep quality, caffeine intake, and stress, to see if it directly impacts daily maximum undisrupted focus duration.
+   - Combine p-values using Fisher's method (Chi-square test) to evaluate the overall significance of all variables together.
+This test will provide a single p-value that helps determine whether the combination of these factors (even if individually insignificant) has a statistically significant effect on my daily maximum undisrupted focus

 4. **Trend Analysis**
    - Investigate patterns in performance over time, identifying peaks or plateaus.